 RSAP meets each year at the annual conference of the American Literature Association.
 The ALA conference meets in late May and alternates between sites on the west and east coasts.
 See below for information about this year’s panels.

-Note: the ALA conference has been cancelled due to COVID-19.
-RSAP will hold its annual gathering online on May 27, 2021.
-For info, registration, and details, please see our page on RSAP 2021 Online.
+Note: RSAP will hold its annual gathering online on May 19-20, 2022.
+For info, registration, and details, please see our page on RSAP 2022 Online.
 All are welcome to attend, and there is no cost to register or participate.

 RSAP Early Career Research Grants

 The Research Society for American Periodicals (RSAP) invites applications for grants of between $250 and $1,000 to enhance research activities in American periodicals.
 These grants are intended for early career scholars – graduate students and those who have received their doctorate within the last five years – and are open to those who are “researching in place” in the midst of the ongoing pandemic.
 The funds may be used in a variety of ways, including but not limited to: a subscription to an online database or resource; reproduction or copyright/use fees for brick-and-mortar archival materials or digital database materials; travel to archives; childcare to enable travel or a concentrated period of research/writing; computer software.

 The deadline for applications has passed.
 Winners of the RSAP ECR Grants can be viewed on this page.

 RSAP gives biannual awards of $1000 in recognition of the best monograph or journal article on American periodicals.
 The competition alternates between the book and article categories.

 Prizes are chosen by a peer review of three scholars chosen by the RSAP Advisory Board.
 Winners and honorable mentions for both prize competitions are invited to present their work at the annual ALA meeting.

 - 2011-2012 Jared Gardner